openstack/monasca-persister/README.md

 # TODO

 * Purge metrics on shutdown
 * Add more robust offset management in Kafka.
 Currently, the offset is advanced as each message is read.
-If the Persister stops prior to when the metric is commited to the Metrics and Alarms database, the metric will be lost.
+If the Persister stops after the metric has been read and prior to it being committed to the Metrics and Alarms database, the metric will be lost.
 * Add better handling of SQL exceptions.
 * Complete health check.
 * Specify and document the names of the metrics that are available for monitoring of the Persister.